Keyboard shortcuts

 addKeyboardShortcut("s", 3, () => {

-Keyboard shortcuts are also supported in menu items:
+Keyboard shortcuts are also available on menu items:

 Global Hotkeys

-Register system-wide hotkeys that work even when the app is in the background — essential for launchers, clipboard managers, and quick-access tools:
+Register a hotkey that fires system-wide, even when the app is in the background:

 Clipboard